hdosprazeres/3005Project/README.txt

 Setting it up:

-Make sure the database is initialized and the server.js file is set up with the proper database settings:
+1.Make sure the database is initialized and the server.js file is set up with the proper database settings:
     Port
     Database name
     Password

+2.Copy and paste DDL.sql commands into PostgreSQL query tool.

+3.Copy and paste Trigger_Functions.sql and Triggers.sql contents into PostgreSQL query tool.

+4.Copy and paste sampledata.sql commands into PostgreSQL query tool.

 Starting it up:
     1.The server should be started through nodemon package.
 To make sure all